hyperform-dev/hyperform/README.md

 }
 ```

 Export your AWS Lambda functions from any file via `exports` or `module.exports`.
-You can import npm packages and other files just like normal, since the entire folder will be uploaded (excluding `.git`, `.github`).
+You can import NPM packages and other files just like normal, since the entire folder will be uploaded (excluding `.git`, `.github`).

 ```js
 // file.js